streamlit/docs/content/deploy/community-cloud/get-started/connect-github.md

 ### Organizations owned by others

-For an organization you don't own, if authorization has not been previously granted or denied you can click "**Request**" before you click "**Authorize streamlit**."
+For an organization you don't own, if authorization has not been previously granted or denied, you can click "**Request**" before you click "**Authorize streamlit**."

 <div style={{ maxWidth: '80%', margin: 'auto' }}>
 <Image alt="Authorize your Streamlit on a GitHub organization owned by others" src="/images/streamlit-community-cloud/GitHub-auth-request-XL.png" />